zecellomaster/the-projection-room/Methodology/Int Soccer Methodology.md

 ---
 theme: jekyll-theme-cayman
-title: "UEFA Euro 2024 Forecast"
+title: "International Soccer Methodology"
+description: The nuts and bolts behind our new Elo ratings and forecast.
-permalink: /euro-forecast-2024/
+permalink: /int-soccer-methodology/
 ---

 [\<\<Back to Home Page\<\<](https://zecellomaster.github.io/the-projection-room/)